antarc0y/AR-Biosphere/docblueprint/pages/meeting.md

     - Plan to have all sprint 1 deliverables added to team documentation page by the end of the day

     - Finalize and make last minute edits software design diagrams, and user stories

+??? abstract "Feb 1 / Second Client Meeting"

+    ## Main Purpose

+    - Update Paula on the sprint 1 items, show her low fidelity wireframes
+    - Comfirm that our high level designs align with her vision

+    ## Attendance

+    - Paula (Client), The entire biosphere team

+    ## Important Takeaways

+    - Paula confirmed that our architectural design and wireframes align with her specifications

+    - Paula confirmed this project can be open source

+    - Discussed frameworks and technologies amongst team members

+    - Team to finalize decision between using Firebase or NodeJS as backend persistence layer, research the semanics between ARCore vs AR Foundation

+??? abstract "Feb 6 / Sprint 2 Meeting, Sprint 1 Review"

+    ## Main Purpose

+    - Review of sprint 1 deliverables with Yazeed, consider feedback for sprint 2 updates
+    - Comfirm tasks for sprint 2

+    ## Attendance

+    - Yazeed (TA), The entire biosphere team

+    ## Important Takeaways

+    - Architecture diagram, open source resources, and user stories needs to be updated for sprint 2

+    - Sprint planning needs to be reconsidered, user stories should be more evenly distributed amongst sprint to avoid having one sprint with a much higher velocity

+    - Decided to use Firebase Firestore as backend with Firebase database, because of team member familiarity and easy to use.
+Might consider transfering to NodeJS at later sprints because it is more scalable.
+Kevin assures us it is a simple transition.

+    - Distributed tasks for sprint 2:
+        - Kevin: rebalance velocity of sprint planning, update story maps
+        - V: research on Unity, work on home page of app
+        - Mohammad: set up Firebase, work on home page of app
+        - Yui: access camera in Unity, update architecture diagram, general update of docs
+        - Raun: update user stories to match new sprints
+        - Huy: update list of similar projects and open source projects